Over Ethiopia's objections, UN rights body examines conflict

 Associated Press

-GENEVA (AP) — The United Nations’ main human rights body is opening a special session Friday to discuss rights violations in conflict-torn Ethiopia, with many Western countries trying to set up an international team of experts to boost scrutiny of the situation despite a lack of support from African nations and amid accusations from Ethiopia’s government that it’s politically motivated.
+GENEVA (AP) — The United Nations’ main human rights body is opening a special session Friday to discuss rights violations in conflict-torn Ethiopia, with many Western countries trying to set up an international team of experts to boost scrutiny of the situation despite a lack of support from African nations and the Ethiopian government’s rejection of it as “politically motivated.”

 The largely virtual one-day session of the Human Rights Council, which was spearheaded by a request from European Union countries, seeks to ratchet up international attention on a conflict that has left tens of thousands dead since fighting erupted 13 months ago between Ethiopian government forces and fighters from the country’s Tigray region.